christopherkenny/christopherkenny/README.md

 ## Packages on CRAN

 These are packages that are stable and usable.
-They are on CRAN and in are in regular use (by at least me).
+They are on CRAN and in are in regular use.

 | Package | Description |
 | ------- | ----------- |